 of Norfolk, Mass., is a true New England hidden gem offering an

 extensive boardwalk system and hiking trails leading to water views and

-marsh land and -- surprise -- muskrats, great blue herons, canada
+marsh land and -- surprise -- a wildlife sanctuary with muskrats, great blue herons, canada

 geese, black ducks, wood ducks and of course, frogs and turtles.
 While

 Stony Brook is well-known to locals -- especially school systems

 looking to go beyond books and into the "field" -- this great New

 England destination (expertly and pleasantly run by the Mass Audubon

 Society) would serve tourists well as a peaceful, scenic locale with

 "New England" written all over it.
 This isn't the type of place